benbeadle/modular-redux-thunk/README.md

 ## `createStore(modules, [globalDefinitions], [reduxConfig])`

-Create's a Redux store that combines your reducers into a single and complete state tree.
+Creates a Redux store that combines your reducers into a single and complete state tree.

 ### Arguments